 Synapse School worked closely with WeatherPort’s building specialists to custom-design the perfect structures for their outdoor classrooms.

 The size of the structures was particularly crucial: The classrooms needed to fit roughly 10 to 12 students spaced 6 to 7 feet apart for social distancing.
 Bear also decided not to include side panels in the design structure to promote airflow.

-WeatherPort’s building specialists ensured that Synapse’s classroom structures were designed to meet the specific wind loads in Menlo Park, and they worked with Bear to determine optimal installation methods and layout for their campus.
+WeatherPort’s building specialists ensured that Synapse’s classroom structures were designed to meet the specific wind loads in Menlo Park.
+They worked with Bear to determine optimal installation methods and layout for their campus.

-When it came to the aesthetics, Synapse decided to work with an interior designer to choose a color for the structures and logos that would complement their very colorful school buildings.
+When it came to the aesthetics, Synapse worked with an interior designer to choose a color to complement the buildings.
 WeatherPort was happy to be able to accommodate their specific design requests.

 “I have nothing but good things to say about everyone I worked with at WeatherPort,” said Bear when looking back at the design process.
 “The sales people were great, and so were the engineers.
 Folks were very responsive too.”

 Installing Outdoor Classroom Structures